 In the Embrace of the Alligator, a collection of linked fictions set in Cuba, was published by Thistledown Press in the spring of 2011.

-A second collection of Cuban stories, Ángela of the Stones, will be published in October 2018.
+A second collection of Cuban stories, Ángela of the Stones, was published in October 2018.

 An Autobiographical Tale